How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 What is pre-race communication like?

 Apart from an email confirmation of receipt of entry, there is no pre-race email communication, and there is no online list to check your entry.
 There are no updates on the official website(s), only the occasional Facebook post on the official Facebook page (in French only).
-I even emailed the event organisers some questions, but I never received a response.
+I even emailed the event organisers some questions but never received a response.

 Where to pick up your race pack (and what to expect)?

 The race pack pickup location is a collection of tents dotted around the fountain at Place du 16 Novembre.
 The signage is only in French.
-When we attended on the Saturday, there were no queues at all.
+When we attended on Saturday, there were no queues at all.

 Man posing at international marathon promotional event in Marrakech.